MariaHelgaGriz/final-project/README.md

 BooksForAll will implement role-based access control with the following user roles:

 Registered User: Users with personal accounts.
 Registered users have personal accounts, allowing them to utilize a wide range of features.
-They can maintain wishlists, write reviews, write recommendations, view detailed book pages, and sort books by genre.
+They can maintain wishlists, write reviews, write QnA, view detailed book pages, and sort books by genre.

 **Integration flow with the web service to connect to the web application created during the Midterm Project.**